 Southmoor Academy works closely with our feeder primary schools to ensure that the transition process begins in Year 5 and continues into Year 6.
-The Pastoral Team along with the SENDCo will make visits to each primary school to discuss each child's individual needs.
-The SENDCo will then meet with each primary school SENDCo to discuss the needs of pupils with SEND in more depth.
-The SENDCo from Southmoor Academy will attend any review meetings prior to your child joining us and will ensure that the appropriate support is put in place.
+The Pastoral Team along with the SENDCo / Deputy SENDCo will make visits to each primary school to discuss each child's individual needs.
+The SENDCo / Deputy SENDCo / Deputy SENDCo / Deputy SENDCo will then meet with each primary school SENDCo to discuss the needs of pupils with SEND in more depth.
+The SENDCo / Deputy SENDCo from Southmoor Academy will attend review meetings prior to your child joining us and will ensure that the appropriate support is put in place where appropriate and necessary.